 - The GREEN/BLUE Status LED and the GREEN Paging LED both blink at a rate of 10 times per second during the initial network setup. - The round, GREEN/BLUE Status LED on the front of the SIP Paging Adapter comes on indicating that the power is on.
-Once the device has been initialized, this LED blinks at one second intervals. - The square, GREEN/AMBER Link LED above the Ethernet port indicates that the network connection has been established.
-The Link LED changes color to confirm the auto-negotiated connection speed: - The Link LED is GREEN at 10 Mbps. - The Link LED is AMBER at 100 Mbps. - The GREEN Paging LED comes on after the device is booted and initialized.
+Once the device has been initialized, this LED blinks at one second intervals. - The square, YELLOW Link LED above the Ethernet port indicates that the network connection has been established at 100Mbit speed. - The GREEN Paging LED comes on after the device is booted and initialized.
 This LED blinks when a page is in progress.
 You can disable Beep on Initialization on the Device Configuration page.

-2.3.9.1 Verify Network Activity
+2.3.8.1 Verify Network Activity